 The cabinet display contains the contents from the cornerstone of the Artesian Water Works building.
 An early water company, privately owned, it provided water to the City of Alameda before the advent of the East Bay Municipal Utility District.

 Native American Artifacts Display

 The platform display consists of mortars and pestles used for the grinding of meal products.
 The display case exhibits small artifacts such as arrowheads, ornamental shells, and tools made of bone.
-The principal items in this collection were excavated in 1908 from a Native American mound that was removed for the opening of Santa Clara Ave. in the vicinity between High St. and Mound St. The Native Americans who inhabited the then-peninsula of Alameda are thought to have been a branch of the Miwok tribe.
+The principal items in this collection were excavated in 1908 from a Native American mound that was removed for the opening of Santa Clara Ave. in the vicinity between High St. and Mound St. The Native Americans who inhabited the then-peninsula of Alameda are thought to have been a branch of the Ohlone tribe.

 The City Hall & City Government Exhibits

 Present-day Alameda is the result of the merger of three townships: the “Town of Alameda” (east of present-day Versailles Ave.); “Encinal” (on the Estuary at what is now the foot of Grand St.); and “Woodstock” (located in the West End).
 This merger took place in 1872 as the Town (later the City) of Alameda.

 These exhibits represent the early volunteer fire companies of Alameda.
 The Fire Department was founded in 1876 and consisted of volunteer personnel until 1905.

 Note the wooden hangers advertising the various dry cleaning establishments located in Alameda.